Beliavsky/Fortran-code-on-GitHub/README.md

 [VecFor](https://github.com/szaghi/VecFor): Object-Oriented designed API for handling vectors in a (3D) three dimensional frame of reference, by szaghi and pdebuyl.
 It exposes (among others) the object Vector that posses a far complete set of overloaded operators for performing vectorial calculus algebra.

 ## Numerical Integration
+[INTEGRAL](https://github.com/jchristopherson/integral): routines for the integration of functions of various types, by jchristopherson.
+Additionally, the INTEGRAL library provides routines for the integration of systems of ordinary differential equations (ODEs).

 [modern quadpack](https://github.com/nshaffer/modern_quadpack): provides QUADPACK as a module with explicit interfaces to the user-level routines and names for magic constants, by nshaffer

 ## Ordinary Differential Equations